SPARQL-Anything/sparql.anything/JAVA_LIBRARY.md

 -----------------------------------------------
 ```

+A maven project showing how to SPARQL Anything as a Java library is available [here](https://github.com/SPARQL-Anything/JavaClientExample).

 ## Using via Triplifier API

 You can also simply use the SPARQL Anything Triplifiers to transform a resource into an RDF dataset.